cronosun/tyres/README.md

   directory** `com/company` in the `resources` directory.
 * For the Spring implementation: Some spring backends (the `ReloadableResourceBundleMessageSource`) wants the file to be in the `resources`-directory, called `com.company.MyBundle.properties`.

+### Custom bundle layout

+You might want to have all your resouces in one single `messages.properties` instead of one properties-file per bundle.
+That's currently not implemented (but might be implemented eventually).
+In the meantime, you can implement that yourself: see for example `MsgStrBackend`.
+Note: Du not abuse the `@RenamePackage` annotation to achieve that (validation won't work anymore if you solve this that way).